• Home

 New York 1865

 New York, a classic!
 I have a historical New York map on my wall at home as well.
-This map is from 1865, which was actually a time of great turmoil for New York.
+This map is from 1865, which was actually a time of great tur40815b18-3302-4c11-b115-737a5bb9e2aa_grandemoil for New York.
 New York was formed by consolidating 5 boroughs, a process that wasn’t finished until 1898, so in 1865 it wasn’t the city yet that we know today.

 In 1863 New York had experienced the draft riots or Draft Week, where people had been rioting in protest of the draft for the ongoing American Civil War.
 These riots lasted from July 13th until July 16th.